patternfly-kotlin/patternfly-kotlin/README.md

 ## Get Involved

 PatternFly Fritz2 is still under development.
 The API might change and things might not work as expected.
-Please give it a try and let us know what you think about it.
-Use the GitHub [issues](https://github.com/patternfly-kotlin/patternfly-fritz2/issues) to file bugs or open feature requests.
+Please give it a try and share your feedback.
+Join the chat at [Gitter](https://gitter.im/patternfly-kotlin/patternfly-fritz2) or use the GitHub [issues](https://github.com/patternfly-kotlin/patternfly-fritz2/issues) to file bugs or open feature requests.

 Of course, you're very welcome to [contribute](CONTRIBUTE.md) to PatternFly Fritz2.